First the storm, now, they fight their landlord

 And once they pick through their soggy belongings, they are finding few options for places to stay.

 Before the storm hit there were approximately 70,000 vacant units, according to the Houston Apartment Association, out of a total of 600,000.
 According to reports, at least 60,000 of the overall stock may have had some damage.
-The Texas Housing Authority didn't respond to a request for comment from NBC News.
+The Texas Housing Authority didn't respond to a request for comment.

 Twenty-six-year-old stay-at-home mom Natalie Bell-Bacon waded through chest-high water to her neighbor's house with her two young children and husband after the Dickinson, Texas home they were renting began to take on water.
 Civilians drove them in a boat to a shelter where they were able to stay for a few days before the Sheriff's department made them leave, she said.